SubliminalsChannel/Scripts/Video Descriptions/Buyers Guide.md

 Erkul Loadout ► https://link.subliminalschannel.tv/MAKEMODELVARIANT

 # Buyer's Guide
 MAKE MODEL VARIANT Review - Welcome to another installment of #AStarCitizensBuyersGuide What's up Citizens, this is SubliminaL here, and today we will be discussing the features, functions, and benefits of the #MAKEMODELVARIANT with a comparison of how those features rank among competing ships.
-So you can make an informed buying decision.
+So you can make an informed buying decision in #StarCitizen

 Subscriber Time Stamp ► 0:01:05
 Skip Tour ► 0:05:05